 Spring and early summer are the best times for Niobrara float trips.
 Peak summer brings crowds, and due to low rainfall, paddlers occasionally have to pull their canoes through shallow spots.
 Come midweek to avoid summer's weekend canoe traffic.

-Graham Canoe Outfitters Sign up for half-day to two-day canoeing, kayaking and tubing trips, or if you have gear, take advantage of shuttle service.
-(402) 376-3708; grahamoutfitters.com
+Graham Canoe Outfitters Sign up for canoeing, kayaking or tubing trips along the Niobrara, or if you have gear, take advantage of the shuttle service. grahamoutfitters.com

-Valentine National Wildlife Refuge Grasslands surround lakes at this National Natural Landmark.
-Don’t miss the prairie chickens’ springtime mating dance.
-Free.
-(402) 376-1889; fws.gov/valentine
+Valentine National Wildlife Refuge Grasslands surround lakes at this 71,516-acre area, where visitors bird-watch, hike and fish.
+Wildlife includes prairie chickens, known for their springtime mating dance. fws.gov/valentine

 Frosty Drive-In Burgers and shakes top the menu at this seasonal Main Street joint in Valentine.
 (402) 376-2786